OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **What type of computation is a good match or NOT a good match for OSG Connect?**

-It is to carefully check the computational requirements of your workflow.
-Please see our ["Is the Open Science Grid for You?"](http://support.opensciencegrid.org/solution/categories/5000131843/folders/5000209523/articles/5000632058-is-high-throughput-computing-for-you-) page for more details on how to determine if your work matches up well with OSG Connect's model.
+OSG Connect is a high throughput computing system.
+You can get the most of out OSG Connect resources by breaking up a single large computational task into many smaller tasks for the fastest overall turnaround.
+This approach can be invaluable in accelerating your computational work and thus your research.
+Please see our ["Is the Open Science Grid for You?"](https://support.opensciencegrid.org/support/solutions/articles/5000632058) page for more details on how to determine if your work matches up well with OSG Connect's model.

 **What job scheduler is being used on OSG Connect?**

-We use HTCondor to schedule and run jobs.
+We use use the task scheduling software called HTCondor to schedule and run jobs.

 **How do I submit a computing job?**